ladybug-tools/hb-radiance-primer/text/components/Translucent_Modifier_3.md

 A number between 0 and 1 for the blue diffuse reflectance.
 * ##### diff_trans [Required]
 A number between 0 and 1 for the transmitted diffuse component.
 This is the fraction of transmitted light that is diffusely scattered.
-* ##### spec_trans [Required]
+* ##### spec_trans
 A number between 0 and 1 for the transmitted specular component.
 This is the fraction of transmitted light that is not diffusely scattered but passes through like a beam.
+(Default: 0).
 * ##### spec
 A number between 0 and 1 for the fraction of specularity.
 Specularity fractions greater than 0.1 are not common in non-metallic materials.
 (Default: 0).
 * ##### rough